Chichigami/pokedex/README.md

 # pokedex

-Bootdev Pokedex project
 Pokedex CLI REPL using https://pokeapi.co/

 ## How to download and install

-Download and run
+Download the zip and run `go build && ./pokedex`

 ## Commands